Malphatt/Research-Arcade-Launcher/README.md

 # Research-Arcade-Launcher
  A WPF App for the University of Lincoln Research Arcade Machines.
 ## Setup
-  No `Config.json` file required but the [Research-Arcade-Updater](https://github.com/Malphatt/Research-Arcade-Updater "GitHub.com") is required which you will contain the `Config.json` but you can configure the button mapping json here
+  No `Config.json` file required but the [Research-Arcade-Updater](https://github.com/Malphatt/Research-Arcade-Updater "GitHub.com") is required which you will contain the `Config.json`.
+Button mapping is configured in the Launcher.

   If you leave it this way, it will probably crash, I didn't test it because I'm a professional.
   Everything in the lower half is not required so long as `WS_Enabled` is equal to `false`